javasks/elasticsearch/README.md

 # elasticsearch

+Open source, search and analytics engine, written in java built on Apache Lucene.
+Scale to thousands of node.
+CRUD monitoring and other

 Elastic search server will be running on port 9200 by default.
 Go to Elastic search website and follow the steps to download and setup in your repective environment.

 This is a sample project which will help in connecting local elastic search server.